-The City sought partnerships to leverage 2017 funding.
+The City sought partnerships to leverage 2018 funding.
 If the cap on public service could be lifted, we would have been able to see more partnerships.
-The CDBG Administrator is a member of the Northwest Arkansas Continuum of Care organiztion.
-The membership of this organization consists of the majority of the housing an social services agencies in Northwest Arkansas.
+The CDBG Administrator is a member of the Northwest Arkansas Continuum of Care organization.
+The membership of this organization consists of the majority of the housing and social services agencies in Northwest Arkansas.
+The City is definitely involved with non-profits and organizations that are working to address poverty through community engagement.